421250/SparkTutorials/README.md

  In this tutorial, we will learn the following:
  1. How to create UDAF,
  2. Walk through the abstract methods / classes that is utilized for UDAF

+#Tutorial 4: Custom Partitioner
+  1. GroupByKey and ReduceByKey incur significant shuffling cost.
+In this tutorial , we look at how to "group" keys together without incurring significant shuffling cost across executors.
+  2. Using this tutorial, introduce the use of RDD.